alphagov/govuk-network-data/README.md

 convenience packages for reviewing notebooks etc.

-Alternatively, you can review the packages that are imported and manually install those that you think are necessary using `pip install` if you want more control over the process.
+Alternatively, you can review the packages that are imported and manually install those that you think are necessary using `pip install` if you want more control over the process (and are a confident user).

 ## BigQuery cost caveat

-You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and save your output locally as several compressed csv files (containing tabular data with tab-separation).
+You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and save your output locally as several compressed csv files (containing tabular data with tab-separation: tsv was necessary as the page urls can contain commas).
  Consider the cost of the query you intend to run and read all community guidance beforehand.